ietf-teep/architecture/draft-ietf-teep-architecture.md

 be compromised.
 TEEs are responsible for validating the entire TAM certificate path, including the TAM certificate and any intermediate certificates up to the root certificate.
-Such validation includes checking for certificate revocation.
 See Section 6 of {{RFC5280}} for details.

-If a TAM certificate path validation fails, the TAM might be rejected by a TEEP Agent.
+Such validation generally includes checking for certificate revocation, but certificate status check protocols may not scale down to constrained devices that use TEEP.

-To address this, some certificate path update mechanism is expected from TAM operators, so that the TAM can get a new certificate path that can be validated by a TEEP Agent.
+To address the above issues, a certificate path update mechanism is expected from TAM operators, so that the TAM can get a new certificate path that can be validated by a TEEP Agent.
 In addition, the Trust Anchor in the TEEP Agent's Trust Anchor Store may need to be updated.
-To address this, some TEE Trust Anchor update mechanism is expected from device OEMs.
+To address this, some TEE Trust Anchor update mechanism is expected from device OEMs, such as using the TEEP protocol to distribute new Trust Anchors.

 Similarly,
 a root CA for TEE certificates might get compromised or its certificate might